gogabego/cs634_group_1/README.md

 # cs634_group_1
-Group repository for the CS634 Project
+Test files for the website group project.
+Djano and Bootstrap used.